Benefits and Dangers of Ginseng

 Ginseng is a perennial aromatic herb with a short underground stem (a rhizome) associated with a fleshy white root.
 The above-ground part of the plant is a 30-70 cm single stem that dies annually.
-In its life cycle, the plant blooms after two years, reaches maturity after five and is harvested in its sixth year.
+In its life cycle, the plant blooms after two years, reach maturity after five and is harvested in its sixth year.

 The original Chinese Ginseng carries the botanical name Panax Ginseng.
 This grows mostly in NorthEastern China.
 Other species have been found across Korea, Vietnam, Bhutan, parts of North India and even in Siberia.
 The plant prefers a cooler climate.

-Other varieties of Ginseng and also varieties of plants that can carry the Ginseng name ( but are not true Ginseng species) are listed below.
+Other varieties of Ginseng and also varieties of plants that can carry the Ginseng name (but are not true Ginseng species) are listed below.

-Ginseng Varieties and allied species
+Ginseng Varieties and Allied Species

 Tienchi, San chi

-- In ancient Korean history cultivated Ginseng was graded as Heaven, Earth and Man.
+- In ancient Korean history, cultivated Ginseng was graded as Heaven, Earth, and Man.
 The heaven grade being the best variety.

 - Ginseng was a favorite among Taoist hermits in China.
 They called it the 'spirit herb'.

-- 16th century Chinese physician and pharmacist Li Shizhen has devoted considerable space to describe the properties of Ginseng in his medical compendium ' Bencao Gangmu'
+- 16th-century Chinese physician and pharmacist Li Shizhen has devoted considerable space to describe the properties of Ginseng in his medical compendium ' Bencao Gangmu'

 - Ginseng was listed by Thomas Jefferson in his inventory of native plant resources.

-- North American wild Ginseng grew abundantly in Ontario, Quebec and Wisconsin.
+- North American wild Ginseng grew abundantly in Ontario, Quebec, and Wisconsin.

 - In 1752 per shipment of Canadian Ginseng fetched as much as 100,000 dollars in profit in trade with China.